Josef-WM/IDATA2304-Project-Group12/protocol.md

 ## Protocol Specification
-This document describes the application-layer communication protocol for data exchange between the sensor/actuator nodes, as well as the control panel nodes.
+This document describes the application-layer communication protocol for data exchange between the sensor/actuator nodes and the control panel nodes.

 ## Terminology